alisw/AliPhysics/MUON/READMEmchview.txt

  view things for a given cathode or for a given plane.
 Note that in some instances those buttons maybe inactive.
 On the bottom are three groups of radio buttons, labelled "responder", "outline" and "plot", followed by data source buttons (see later) :
  Each group will contain a number of buttons corresponding to different view levels of the detector (e.g. detection element, manu, buspatch, etc...).
- In mchview jargon, what is displayed on screen is called a "painter".
+ In \em mchview jargon, what is displayed on screen is called a "painter".
 The meaning of responder, outline and plot is as follow :

  - responder (only one selected at a time) is the type of painter that responds to mouse events.
 When you mouse over responder painters, they'll be highlighted (bold yellow line around them), and some information about them will be displayed in the top right corner.